KSaldinger/KSaldinger/README.md

 - 🔭 Still learning but hope to become a Front-End Developer in the VERY near future!
 - 👯 I'm looking to build a website for anyone who isn't in a hurry to have one (at a nice and happy low price).
 - 📫 Reach me via my email: ksaldinger@gmail.com
 -  ⚡ Fun fact: My kids convinced me that we need pet snails.
 They are persuasive; the snails are named Speedy and Zippy!
-I now am a fan of snails, who knew?!
+I now am a fan of snails, who knew?!🐌

 <!--
 **KSaldinger/KSaldinger** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.